Franklin D. Richards (Mormon apostle): Calling

 Lyman Wight was excommunicated from the church in December 1848 because he refused to join the church in the Salt Lake Valley.
 This left an opening in the Quorum of the Twelve.
 To fill the vacancy, and to bring the number of the quorum up to twelve, Richards was called and ordained as the fourth of four apostles on February 12, 1849.
 The other three apostles were Charles C. Rich, Lorenzo Snow, and Erastus Snow.
-A short time after his call as a member of the Twelve, Richards went to England, where he served as president of the British Mission and then as president of the European Mission.
+A short time after his call to the Twelve, Richards went to England, where he served as the president of both the British and the European missions.
 In these positions, Richards also served as editor of the Millennial Star and as director of the Perpetual Emigrating Fund's operations in Europe.
 He helped compile the documents that are now part of the Pearl of Great Price while serving as a mission president.

 From 1889 until his death, Richards was the church's twelfth official Church Historian.

 President of the Quorum of the Twelve Apostles

-When Wilford Woodruff died on September 2, 1898, Snow succeeded him as church president.
-As the second apostle in seniority, Richards assumed the role of President of the Quorum of the Twelve.
+When Wilford Woodruff died on September 2, 1898, Lorenzo Snow succeeded him as church president.
+As the second apostle in seniority, Richards became the President of the Quorum of the Twelve.
 His term ended when he died fifteen months later.
 He was a member of the Quorum of the Twelve for more than 50 years, the longest tenure of any person who did not become the church's president.